 Metropolitan is required to post collateral in favor of a counterparty to the extent that Metropolitan's total exposure for termination payments to that counterparty exceeds the threshold specified in the applicable swap agreement.
 Conversely, the counterparties are required to release collateral to Metropolitan or post collateral for the benefit of Metropolitan as market conditions become favorable to Metropolitan.
 As of March 31, 2022, Metropolitan had no collateral posted with any counterparty.
 The highest, month-end, amount of collateral posted was \$36.8 million, on June 30, 2012, which was based on an outstanding swap notional amount of \$1.4 billion at that time.
 The amount of required collateral varies from time to time due primarily to interest rate movements and can change significantly over a short period of time.
-See "METROPOLITAN REVENUES-Financial Reserve Policy" in this Appendix A. In the future, Metropolitan may be required to post additional collateral, or may be entitled to a reduction or return of the required collateral amount.
-Collateral deposited by Metropolitan is held by the counterparties; a bankruptcy of any counterparty holding collateral posted by Metropolitan could adversely affect the return of the collateral to Metropolitan.
-Moreover, posting collateral limits Metropolitan's liquidity.
+See "METROPOLITAN REVENUES-Financial Reserve Policy" in this Appendix A. In the future, Metropolitan amount.
+Collateral deposited by Metropolitan is held by the counterparties; a bankruptcy of any counterparty holding collateral posted by Metropolitan's liquidity.
 If collateral requirements increase significantly, Metropolitan's liquidity may be materially adversely affected.
 See "METROPOLITAN REVENUES-Financial Reserve Policy" in this Appendix A.